lsst-sitcom/sitcomtn-037/index.rst

 analysis_tools
 ^^^^^^^^^^^^^^

-Several `basic per-detector data quality statistics <https://confluence.lsstcorp.org/display/LSSTCOM/Science+performance+metrics+to+support+nightly+operations>`_ are generated during single-frame processing and persisted in the Butler repository.
+Several `basic per-detector data quality statistics <https://confluence.lsstcorp.org/display/LSSTCOM/Science+performance+metrics+to+support+nightly+operations>`_ are generated during SFP and persisted in the Butler repository.
 These basic quantities can be supplemented by more detailed data quality diagnostics produced by other Science Pipeline components.

 The recently released analysis_tools python package is a refactor of the faro and analysis_drp packages that provides both metric and plot generation functionality.